Promoting British Values at Layston

 The Rule of Law:

 We promote the respect and liberties of ALL within the law.
 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for children to make choices safety, through of provision of a safe and nurturing environment guided by the principles our Christian foundation.
-Pupils are encouraged to know, understand and exercise their rights, personal freedoms and responsibilities and are supported in exercising these safely, for example through our E-Safety and PSHE lessons or use of pupil passports (an self assessment strategy).
+Pupils are encouraged to know, understand and exercise their rights, personal freedoms and responsibilities and are supported in exercising these safely, for example through our E-Safety and PSHE lessons.
 We actively seek to give children choices through the challenge and vigour of our curriculum provision including our forest school.

 We promote mutual respect through our school ethos and behaviour policy which emanate from a core set of Christian Values such as Compassion, Forgiveness and Justice.
 All stakeholders have opportunities to reflect on these whether in Collective Worship or discussion.
-A different core value is examined each half term and families are sent home an activity sheet related to that value to share together at home.
-Values displays and reflection areas can be found in all classrooms and communal areas around the school and the promotion of mutual respect is reiterated through our classroom and learning rules, as well as in our behaviour, SEND, anti-bullying and racial equality policies.
+A different core value is examined each half term and values displays and reflection areas can be found in all classrooms and communal areas around the school.
+The promotion of mutual respect is reiterated through our classroom and learning golden rules, as well as in our behaviour, SEND, anti-bullying and racial equality policies.
 Our school mission statement ’Loving to Learn, Learning to Love.
 For every child a chance to shine’ underpins the importance of the uniqueness of each child and how they are fostered within our school community.

 Tolerance of those of Different Faiths and Beliefs: